secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

 | r file.pcap | Read from a file. |
 | w file.pcap | Write into a file |

-#### Man Page Utilization
+- #### Man Page Utilization
 	- To see the complete list of switches, we can utilize the man pages:

-#### Tcpdump Man Page
+- #### Tcpdump Man Page
-- Tcpdump Fundamentals
+- Here are some examples of basic Tcpdump switch usage along with descriptions of what is happening:
 ```shell-session
 secmancer@htb[/htb]$ man tcpdump
 ```

-- Here are some examples of basic Tcpdump switch usage along with descriptions of what is happening:

-#### Listing Available Interfaces
+- #### Listing Available Interfaces
-- Tcpdump Fundamentals
+	- The above command calls tcpdump using sudo privileges and lists the usable network interfaces.
+We can choose one of these network interfaces and tell tcpdump which interfaces it should listen to.
 ```shell-session
 secmancer@htb[/htb]$ sudo tcpdump -D